LazoCoder/Pokemon-Terminal/README.md

-    pokemon _?              -   Identify the current Pokemon in the wallpaper. pokemon slideshow       -   Iterate through each Pokemon. pokemon slideshow-kanto -   Iterate through each Pokemon in the specified region. pokemon help            -   Display this menu.
+    pokemon _?              -   Identify the current Pokemon in the wallpaper. pokemon slideshow       -   Iterate through each Pokemon. pokemon slideshow-kanto -   Iterate through each Pokemon in the specified region. pokemon clear           -   Clear the Pokemon in the terminal. pokemon help            -   Display this menu.

 ```